Pauline de Lézardière: French Revolution

 With the French Revolution's Reign of Terror sweeping the country, the Lézardières suffered greatly.
 One brother, clergyman Jacques-Augustin was executed, and the family fled France seeking safety.
 The family's chateau, notably the Baron's library containing 20 years of Pauline's research, manuscripts and notes, was set on fire in 1791.
 Two more brothers were executed before the end of the Terror.
 But even during her exile, Lézardière continued to study history by visiting the library in Brussels to read works by Machiavelli.

 In 1801, after peace became the norm, Lézardière returned to France's Loire Valley, this time to the Château de la Proustière, to live with her brother Joseph.
 She did not return to her unfinished Théorie but instead wrote about a variety of historical subjects, hoping the new royal constitution enacted by the king, Louis XVIII in 1814, would result in the continuation of "the two objects of her cult, monarchy and liberty."

 Final years

 Lézardière wrote almost until her death at the age of 80, on 8 February 1835.
-Théorie was finally published in eight volumes by her brother Charles in 1844, almost a decade after her passing.
+Théorie was finally published in eight volumes by her brother Charles in 1844, almost a decade after she died.
 Most of her later work remained unpublished until 1927 when Carcassonne brought them to the attention of historians.